Prom 2024: Chance Combs Heads Off To Prom With Branson Bailey

 Branson posted a carousel of images on his Instagram account.
 The photos included the two posing together, looking adoringly at each other, and one headline picture of Chance and Branson posing next to large purple and silver balloons.

-Celebrity family members, “aunties,” fans, and friends jumped into Branson’s comment section to show their love.
+Celebrity family members, “aunties,” fans and friends jumped into Branson’s comments section to show their love.
 Many also commented on similar posts shared by Chance and Chance’s mother, Sarah.

 RELATED